slamander/website/content/post/data_centric/index.md

 ---
 title: "Spatial Structures in Ecological Models"
-summary: "A tutorial for incoporating Gaussian processes, spatial smoothers, or other features into ecological GLM(M)s or hierarchical models
+summary: "A tutorial for incoporating Gaussian processes, spatial smoothers, or other features into ecological GLM(M)s or hierarchical models"
-subtitle: "Instructions based on spatial data types"
 author:
 - admin
 date: 2025-11-22